 8. Plait together and use as tiebacks: or find the finest ribbon you can to do the same thing to girly fragile effect…

-9. Use to hang keys off wardobes or on peg rails, or as a keyring in your bag (long as you like!)
+9. Use to hang keys off wardobes or on peg rails, or as a keyring in your

 10. Thread loops and loops of ribbon off a chandelier to soften it.
 Add twinkly crystals to some…